Composting at Old Goat Farm

 hard at work

-We usually try and compost earlier in the year when things are really dormant but it’s never too late to compost.
+We usually try and compost earlier in the year when things are really dormant, like fall, but it’s never too late to compost.
+Well right now the garden is just coming out of being buried in snow so this is a good time.
 Compost is decomposed organic material made from garden waste and kitchen scraps from plant material.
 Do not use animal products such as meat, bones and dairy (or you’ll have rats).
 Over time this material breaks down into a rich, black material resembling a light fluffy soil.
 It is high in nutrients so when added to the garden beds it increases soil fertility and helps improve the soil structure.
 By improving the soil the plants thrive.

 Here at Old Goat Farm we are fortunate to have the space to have a compost pile.
 We also have a lot of material that needs recycling so it is a win win situation.
 Even in a small garden you can have a compost bin or two which will benefit your garden and cut down on your waste.

 The process of composting is relatively simple.
 You combine organic matter, moisture, oxygen and bacteria.

 There are two types of organic materials, brown and green.
 Brown material consists of dead leaves, small twigs, straw, sawdust and wood chips.
 It is best to shred some of the larger pieces to speed up the composting process.
 The brown materials provide the carbon.
 The green material consists of fresh trimmings for the garden, fruit and vegetable scrapes, grass clipping and manure.
 The green material provides the nitrogen.

 pile turned by tractor